kdegtyar/php-csv-task/README.md

 * **--file [csv file name]** – the name of the CSV to be parsed
 * **--create_table** – this will cause the PostgreSQL users table to be built (and no further action will be taken)
 * **--dry_run** – this will be used with the **--file** directive in case we want to run the script but not insert into the DB.
-All other functions will be executed, but the database won't be altered.
+All other functions will be executed, but no connection database is attempted.
 The status information and validated data will be printed.
+* **--force_connect** - force connecting to PosgreSQL with --dry_run to check the connection.
+No changes are made in the database.
 * **-u** – PostgreSQL username
 * **-p** – PostgreSQL password
 * **-h** – PostgreSQL host
 * **--help** – output the above list of directives with details

-## Structure of _CSV_ file columns
+## Structure of _CSV_ file

 * **name** - 1st column in CSV file containing the **name** of the user
 * **surname** - 2nd column in CSV file containing the user's **surname**
 * **email** - 3rd column in CSV file containing the user's **email**

+First row inside the file is considered a header and therefore is skipped

 ## Structure of _users_ table in PostgreSQL